tymaestro/On-Yer-Bike/README.md

 This further solidifies a positive user experience on this website and will reassure users that this is a trustworthy and caring website.

 ### Technologies

+## Testing

+### Validator Testing

+HTML: no errors were returned when passing through the official W3C validator.

+CSS: No errors were found when passing through the official (Jigsaw) validator.

+### Lighthouse Testing

+All pages passed through Lighthouse testing for mobile and desktop with near perfect scores in Accessibility, SEO, Best Practices and Performance.

+### Responsivity

+This website has a responsive logo and navigation bar that centre for screens of 650px and lower.

+The images, text, forms and tables are responsive without using media queries.

+### Cross Browser Testing

+## Deployment

+## Credits

+Font icons are taken from Font Awesome.

+All images come from Pexels and image compression used TinyPNG.

+Fonts used are from Google Fonts.

+Use of Flex taken from completion of Flexbox Froggy game.

+Asterisk wild card selector in CSS learned from Love Running project.

+README layout taken from Love Running project